 Please do not book any flights until tour is confirmed.

 Arrive to O.R.
-Tambo International Airport, Johannesburg (arrive in AM)
+Tambo International Airport, Johannesburg (arrive by 9 AM)

 Please complete the form to request flight options for your tour.
 The Women's Travel Club Flight Department will work with you to arrange the best options.
 Our Flight management fee is CAD 100.00 + HST, per tour.Flight Quote